Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Modeling the non-stationarity for parameter estimation

-In Table \ref{table:nonstationary_scenarios}, we show various scenarios of arbitrary non stationary noise we considered in simulations.
-We inject a BNS signal with parameters ($m_{1,source}$ = $1.5 M_\odot$, $m_{2,source}$ = $1.3M_\odot$, $D_L$ = $100$ Mpc) in the data such that the detector goes through a period of non-stationarity during the course of the signal.
-We estimate the SNR using two estimated PSDs: i) assuming the detector noise is constant during the signal and estimating average PSD from long stretch of data around signal, and ii) estimating PSD along the track of the signal as described above.
-We estimate the fractional SNR difference $( \frac{\delta_\rho}{\rho} )$ arising from two PSDs and found that there can be significant fractional SNR difference (upto $\sim 40\%$) for the arbitrary non stationary noise we consider here.
-In reality, these differences might not be as extreme but even a few percent difference in fractional SNR will have an effect on localization volumes.
-We use the baseline noise model from the design sensitivity of 3G detector cosmic explorer.
-We use 3G detector noise curve only for the reason that BNS signals are expected to last for very long time in the detector frequency band.
-The current method can be applied to current detectors as well when we see the non-stationarity (similar to ones considered in the examples) along the track of a long BNS signal lasting few hundred seconds.
+We simulate some examples of BNS signals injected in the detector data, which go through a period of non-stationarity.
+In Table \ref{table:nonstationary_scenarios}, we list the details of these simulations with arbitrary non-stationary noise.
+We inject a BNS signal with parameters ($m_\mathrm{1, source}$ = $1.5 M_\odot$, $m_\mathrm{2, source}$ = $1.3M_\odot$, $D_L$ = $100$ Mpc) in the data such that the detector goes through a period of non-stationarity during the signal.
+We estimate the SNR using two estimated \ac{psd}s: i) assuming the detector noise is constant during the signal and estimating average \ac{psd} from a long stretch of data around the signal, and ii) estimating \ac{psd} along the track of the signal as described above.
+We estimate the fractional SNR difference $( \frac{\delta_\rho}{\rho} )$ arising from two \ac{psd}s and found that there can be significant fractional SNR difference (up to $\sim 40\%$) for the arbitrary non-stationary noise we consider here.
+These differences might not be as extreme in real-life scenarios, but even a small difference in fractional SNR will affect localization volumes.
+We use the baseline noise model from the design sensitivity of the 3G detector cosmic explorer.
+We use the 3G detector noise curve only because BNS signals are expected to last for a very long time in the detector frequency band, and therefore, it serves as a good example.
+This method can also be applied to current detectors whenever we identify a non-stationary chunk of data (similar to the ones considered in the examples) along the track of a long BNS signal lasting a few hundred seconds.

-In figure \ref{fig:psd_examples}, we show the estimated PSD in both ways for all the injection scenarios described in table \ref{table:nonstationary_scenarios}.
-The frequency and time bins are chosen such that the local variation in the PSD can be tracked.
+In Figure \ref{fig:psd_estimation_examples}, we present the estimated Amplitude Spectral Density (ASD), which is the square root of the \ac{psd}, for all the injection scenarios outlined in Table \ref{table:nonstationary_scenarios}.
+The frequency and time bins have been selected to capture the local variations in the \ac{psd}.
+We also include an expected ASD along the signal track to illustrate the algorithm's effectiveness.
+The expected ASD along the signal's trajectory is estimated analytically as $ \sqrt{S_\mathrm{track}(f)} = B(t(f))\sqrt{S_0(f)}$, where $B(t(f))$ is the amplitude variation described in table \ref{table:nonstationary_scenarios} and $t(f)$ is taken from the time-frequency track of the signal representing a time $t$ when the signal template hits the corresponding frequency $f$.